h3abionet/african_microbiome_portal/README.md

 ## Setting up the system

-The current code has onlt tested in Linux enviroment.
+The current code has only tested in Linux enviroment.

 ### Steps for Virtual Enviroment